Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/cloud_deployment/_index.md

 #### The Logon scripts

 - Once you log into the _HCIBox-Client_ VM, a PowerShell script will open and start running.
-This script will take between 1-2 hours to finish, and once completed, the script window will close automatically.
+This script will take anywhere between 1-2 hours to finish, and once completed, the script window will close automatically.
 At this point, the infrastructure deployment is complete.

   ![Screenshot showing _HCIBox-Client_](./automation.png)